 - The port must be aware whether it is Master or non-Master port.
 The port learns this via UP from the NW-TT.

-- Signalling consideration: compared to Method 4, since the egress port generates the Announce messages based on the Announce information from NW-TT, and the Announce information is sent only if there is a change compared to the previous Announce information, this Method can reduce the user plane traffic.
+- Signalling consideration: compared to Method 4, since the egress port generates the Announce messages based on the Announce information from NW-TT, and the Announce information is sent only if there is a change compared to the previous Announce information, this Method can reduce the user plane traffic related to the Announce messages.
+However, since the Announce messages form only ca. 6% of all gPTP traffic that needs to be sent via 5GS user plane (with the default Annouce and Sync interval values in IEEE 802.1AS), the reduction in the overall gPTP traffic is negligible.
 The trade-off is that the Master port must be aware of its port state in order to generate Announce messages.

 Method 3: